 28. Graph Paper Writing- Add a visual sensory twist to handwriting, math, spelling, or any written work by using graph paper.
 The added lines can be just the visual spatial prompt needed for kids with visual sensory processing concerns.
 Here are more sensory based reasons to use graph paper.

 29. Make a desk sensory diet box- Use a dollar store pencil case to create customized sensory diet bins that can fit right into the desk.
-Items would be used specific to the child’s needs, but might include resistive putty, paper clips for fidgeting, or movable toys.
+Items would be used specific to the child’s needs, but might include resistive putty, paper clips for fidgeting, or movable toys (affiliate link).
 Use these occupational therapy kits for more ideas.

 30. Wash desks with spray bottles.
 Squeezing a spray bottle to wash desks or water plants offers heavy work through the hands.